Ho Chi Minh City (Saigon), Vietnam

 One commercial 45 RPM release on Sonobeat Records (1968)

 Bach-Yen's single is recorded in January 1968 but will sit for more than six months until Sonobeat sweetens the tracks with a string and horn arrangement

-Bach-Yen performs throughout the U.S. for years beyond her original intended two-week visit; this ad is from the November 3, 1972, issue of the Arizona Republic newspaper, Phoenix, Arizona
+Bach-Yen continues to perform throughout the U.S. for years beyond her original intended two-week visit; this ad is from the November 3, 1972, issue of the Arizona Republic newspaper, Phoenix, Arizona

 Bach-Yen's Sonobeat single adds a bit of international intrigue to the label's rapidly diversifying catalog.
-Don Dean arranges to sell copies of the single at the Club Seville's coat check stand, helping boost sales considerably.
+Don arranges to sell copies of the single at The Club Seville's coat check stand, helping boost sales considerably.
 However, Sonobeat is discouraged when neither Billboard nor Cash Box reviews the single.

 Bach-Yen returns to Paris in 1977 and then, influenced by her future husband Trân Quang Hai, returns to her Vietnamese musical roots.
-Today, Bach-Yen continues to perform traditional Vietnamese songs in concerts throughout the world.
+Today, at age 81, Bach-Yen continues to perform traditional Vietnamese songs in concerts throughout the world.

 Mark Chaney: bass violin